r3stl355/databricks-terraform-designs/README.md

 ### Execution

-Most of the deployments here use Terraform direcltly, except for those using `dry` approach - those use Terragrunt.
+Most of the deployments here use Terraform direcltly, except for those using `dry` approach - you can use either Terragrunt or Hydrator for those.

 - For Terraform:
 ```